Dolores Delgado: Minister of Justice, 2018–2020

-Attorney General, 2020–2022
+Prosecutor General, 2020–2022

-After the Sánchez II Government was sworn in, the Council of Minister nominated her on 13 January 2020 as the next Attorney General, succeeding María José Segarra.
+After the Sánchez II Government was sworn in, the Council of Minister nominated her on 13 January 2020 as the next Prosecutor General of the State, succeeding María José Segarra.
 On 15 January 2020 she left her position as Member of the Congress of Deputies.
 Despite criticism from the opposition parties and some conservative prosecution associations to her nomination, the Plenary of General Council of the Judiciary (CGPJ) on 16 January 2020 approved her candidature by 12-7 votes.

 On 20 February 2020, she testified before the Justice Committee of the Congress of Deputies.
-Among her statements, she denied that having been a minister was a cause for not being appointed attorney general:
+Among her statements, she denied that having been a minister was a cause for not being appointed prosecutor general:

 My time in the Ministry has been a factor that has enriched my profile, giving me an overview of the justice system, a deep knowledge of its actors, an international vision and great experience in the formation and management of work teams (...).
 The fact of having served as Minister of Justice should be understood not as a weakness, but as a strength.

 — Dolores Delgado, at the Justice Committee on 20 February 2020.

 She was officially appointed by the Monarch on 26 February 2020.

 During COVID-19 pandemic in Spain, on 18 October 2020 she tested positive for COVID-19, but with mild symptoms.

-In July 2022, she stepped down as Attorney General due to health issues.
+In July 2022, she stepped down as Prosecutor General due to health issues.